BIOGRAPHY

 A voice that sails between the Mediterranean cities

-believe that songs don’t close doors..
-They rather open new spaces for our work”.
+“I consecrate the original composition,” Rana reflects.
+“But I believe songs don’t close doors, they open new spaces for our work.”